 The Corporate Administration takes 3.5% of our tax dollars, and with 104.2 million going to salaries, such as $ 284,701 to our CEO, we need to proceed with due diligence to ensure we are getting value for our tax dollars.
 In 2012, the City had 478 employees earning over $75,000.
 This requires a thorough audit in 2015.

-The Day * Wolfe Team will ask for
+The RITE Richmond team will ask for

 * Audits of each department, with public access to results

 * Creation of incentive plans for employees who bring cost saving ideas forward.
 For example, the best cost saving or public benefit idea of the year could result in extra vacation time